 Start driving from Hong Kong Market on Hill Cart Road, Siliguri along the National Highway No. 31A to Gangtok Border.
-Total Distance- 112 Km.
+Total distance 112 Km.
 Total Journey Time: 2hrs 18 min.
 The only problem is that as you enter the state of Sikkim, you will have to change taxis as the taxis from the other state are not permitted inside.
-The taxi charges are high and be prepared for a considerable bargain.
-We had to change the taxis and the cost was approximately Rs.
+The taxi charges are high and be ready for a considerable bargain.
+We had to change the taxis and the cost was about Rs.
 5000/- for a Tata Sumo.

 From Gangtok Border to MG Market, the drive is another 106 km and the journey time will be another 2hrs 12 min.

 The MG Market bus stand is the termination point of the journey for the day.

 **You can save on considerable amount of money if you use your own vehicle for the trip.
 See the cost comparison at the end of the article.

 You can halt at your convenience at the MG Market vicinity.
 The MG Market is the prime location of the Gangtok town and the private and government taxi services converge here.
 The taxi stand extends over a slope which goes towards the hotels.
 There are a lot of budget hotels and lodges near the MG Market and expect anything between Rs.
 1500/- to Rs.3000/- per day for a comfortable stay.

 The market has all the facilities available and there are lots of convenience stores along with medicine shops as well should you encounter any health problems on the way.

 The evening can be spent around in the MG Market.
 The market has a huge alley with a paved stone pathway which gives the feel of a European architecture.
 The MG market is stuffed with variety of gift shops, handicrafts stores, souvenirs, electronics store, woolens and leather.
 Be ready to spend some money as things are a little costly here.